-2023 Environmental Protection goals are established as follows:
+2024 Environmental Protection goals are established as follows:

-- 1. Reduce chemical inventory by 5% by year-end. - 2.
+- 1. Light sensor installation in plant (2). - 2.
 Dismantle 16 exhaust filters by year-end. - 3.
 Divert 100 kg of radioactive waste by year-end.

 3.9.5 Air Effluent Monitoring

 BWXT NEC has a valid Environmental Compliance Approval issued by the Ministry of Environment, Conservation and Parks (MECP) for air emissions.
 In accordance with permit conditions, the site maintains emission summary and dispersion modelling reports and acoustic assessment reports that demonstrate compliance to relevant legislation.
 An annual summary report is submitted to the MECP.
 Monitoring of airborne emissions is not required by the MECP.
 Due to the additional regulation by the CNSC, uranium stack emissions are monitored and compared to CNSC Action Levels.